 \subsubsection{Measuring primordial non-Gaussianity from the CMB}

 As we mentioned before, in most inflationary models, the parameter characterizing primordial non-Gaussianity is $f_{\textrm{NL}}$.
-Thus the next task within the standard picture is to estimate $f_\textrm{NL}$ from the CMB data-set.
+Thus, the next task within the standard picture is to estimate $f_\textrm{NL}$ from the CMB data set.
 That is, one chooses the primordial model that one wants to test, characterizing it through its bispectrum shape.
 One then proceeds to estimate the corresponding amplitude $f_\textrm{NL}^\textrm{model}$ from the data.
 If the final estimate is consistent with $f_\textrm{NL}^\textrm{model} = 0$, one concludes that no significant detection of the given shape is produced by the data, but one still determines important constraints on the allowed range of $f_\textrm{NL}^\textrm{model}$.
-Note that ideally one would like to do more than just constrain the overall amplitude, and reconstruct the entire shape from the data by measuring configurations of the bispectrum.
+Note that, ideally, one would like to do more than just constrain the overall amplitude and reconstruct the entire shape from the data by measuring configurations of the bispectrum.
 However, the expected primordial signal is too small to allow the signal from a single bispectrum triangle to emerge over the noise.
-For this reason one studies the cumulative signal from all the configurations that are sensitive to $f_\textrm{NL}^\textrm{model}$.
+For this reason, one studies the cumulative signal from all the configurations that are sensitive to $f_\textrm{NL}^\textrm{model}$.

-Given the above analysis, the standard picture then makes use of estimation theory to extract an estimate for $f_\textrm{NL}$.
-An unbiased bispectrum-based minimum variance estimator for the nonlinearity parameter can be written as \cite{Yadav2008,Creminelli2005}
+Given the above analysis, the standard picture then makes use of estimation theory to extract an estimate for $f_\textrm{NL}$ from the CMB data set.
+An unbiased bispectrum-based minimum variance estimator for the nonlinearity parameter can be written as \cite{45,46}